Totally $\Delta$-modular IPs with two non-zeros in most rows: Introduction

 \subsection{Background and related work}

 The main focus of our work lies in integer programming with bounded subdeterminants, see \Cref{fig_cont} for an overview of recent results.
-There has been a large number of exciting results in the last years that consider the question of polynomial solvability, e.g., the aforementioned papers~\cite{AWZ17,FJWY22,NSZ24,AFJ24}, if the matrix is $\{a,b,c\}$-modular~\cite{GSW21}, if the matrix is strictly $4$-modular~\cite{NNSZ23}, if the problem corresponds to the total matching problem~\cite{FFKY24}, or for restricted subdeterminants over a polynomial ring~\cite{CKW24}.
+There has been a large number of exciting results in the last years that consider the question of polynomial solvability, e.g., the aforementioned papers~\cite{AWZ17,FJWY25,NSZ24,AFJ24}, if the matrix is $\{a,b,c\}$-modular~\cite{GSW22}, if the problem corresponds to the total matching problem~\cite{FFKY24}, or for restricted subdeterminants over a polynomial ring~\cite{CKW24}.
+Further, there is a randomized polynomial-time algorithm for feasibility of IPs on constraint matrices that are strictly $\Delta$-modular for $\Delta\in\{3,4\}$~\cite{NSZ24,NNSZ24}.

 Secondly, we work on IPs over a class of constraint matrices \emph{with a constant number of extra rows}.
 Such problems appear naturally within combinatorial optimization or operations research, where the extra rows can play the role of budget or exactness constraints.
 Since already the knapsack problem is $\mathrm{NP}$-hard, which only has one budget-constraint, one typically needs bounds on the entries or subdeterminants to design polynomial-time algorithms for such problems.
 We specifically mention the exact matching problem~\cite{PY82}, integer programming on few constraints~\cite{EW19,AHO20}, the exact matroid basis problem~\cite{LX24,ERW24}, integer programming over TU matrices with few extra constraints~\cite{AFJ24}, or the partially ordered knapsack problem~\cite{KS07}.